pixelbyaj/iso20022/README.md

 MXParser is the dotnet library which help to parse MX (ISO 200022) messages in the fastes way possible.
 It will parse the ISO 20022 message with the predefined rule sets.

-## Parsing score
+## Parsing Score
-The library can parse the given 60.6MB xml data file in 00:00:17.39 seconds.
+The library can parse the given 60.6MB xml data file in 00:00:19 seconds with 4 Cores 8 Logical Processor with 16 MB of RAM.

-## Install package
+## Install Package

 1. Install the `MXParser` NuGet package.
   * .NET CLI